nguyenthanhjt/google-data-analytics-professional-certificate-course/3_Prepare-Data-for-Exploration/1_Module-1_Data-types-and-structures/1_Data-exploration/5_UP_Refresher_Your-data-analytics-cert-roadmap.md

-# Refresher: Your data analytics certificate roadmap
+# Refresher: Your Google Data Analytics Certificate roadmap

 Preview each course

 Infographic

 Your Google Data Analytics Certificate roadmap

 Use this guide to review the topics covered, tools used, and skills you will use in each course.

 ## Which course?